openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.

 How the RP obtains Self-Issued OP's issuer identifier is out of scope of this specification.
-The RPs MAY skip section 2 of [@!OpenID.Discovery].
+The RPs MAY skip Section 2 of [@!OpenID.Discovery].

 When [@!OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Selc-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issed OP's Issuer Identifier.